mikibrut/Encarni-s-Kitchen/README.md

 ## Description

-This game is about to select the correct ingredients to make the expected recipe moving a POT left and right.
+This game is about to select the correct ingredients to make the expected recipe moving a POT.

 ## User stories MVP

-Minimum user stories:
+- When User click on START button will emerge a Recipe Page.

-- When User click on START button will emerge a Recipe Page (this page emerge for 10 seconds).
+- User will remember the correct ingredients of the Recipe.
-- User will remember the ingredients of the Recipe.
+- User will move left and right a pot to select 10 correct ingredients falling down to win.
-- User will move left and right a pot to select 3 ingredients falling down to win
+- If user pick a wrong ingredient, user lose one point.
-- If user pick a wrong ingredient, user lose.
+- If user points are 0, user lose.
-- If user pick 10 of the correct ingredients, user win.
+- If user points are 10, user win.

 ## User stories Backlog